localhost-international/cartographer/README.md

 Cartographer is an experimental web browser, technology demo and user interface/experience playground.
-It's focus will be on supporting decentralised and peer to peer technologies such as DAT/Hypercore and web3, but is mainly being built because: it's a fun R&D project.
+It's focus will be on supporting decentralised and peer to peer technologies (such as DAT/Hypercore and web3), but is mainly being built because: it's fun!

-If you're looking for mature/feature rich web browsers that support such technologies, checkout:
+If you're looking for mature, feature rich browsers that support such technologies, please consider:

 **DAT/Hypercore**